 Camden

 § This page gives an overview of the Camden local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Camden in central London is famous for its cultural and artistic scene, including Camden Market, music venues, and historic Bloomsbury.
 It is home to major institutions such as the British Museum and has a dynamic mix of residential, commercial, and academic areas.

-The administrative boundary of Camden can be viewed on OpenStreetMap: District Boundary of Camden.
+The administrative boundary of Camden can also be viewed on OpenStreetMap: District Boundary of Camden.

 Key Facts about Camden